 §745.131.
-How do I request an exemption?
+How does a person or entity request that Licensing determine whether a program is exempt?

+(a) Except for subsection (b) of this section, a program or entity must submit:

-You must submit a description of the program on a form we provide .
-You must also submit additional documentation to verify that your program meets the criteria required for an exemption.
-If you think your educational facility is exempt under the provisions of §745.119(1), (2), or (3) of this title (relating to What educational facilities are exempt from Licensing regulation?), then you may contact us to determine whether you need to complete an exemption form.
+(1) A description of the program on a form we provide; and

+(2) Additional documentation to verify that the program or entity meets the criteria required for an exemption.

+(b) An educational facility that may be exempt under §745.119(1) or(2) of this division (relating to What educational facilities are exempt from Licensing regulation?), may contact us to determine whether the facility needs to complete an exemption form.

 §745.135.
 What if Licensing determines that my program does not meet the exemption criteria outlined in this subchapter?

-If we determine that your program does not meet all criteria for exemption, we will send you a letter stating that you must apply for a permit.
+(a) If we determine that your program does not meet all criteria for exemption, we will send you a letter stating that you must apply for a permit.
 If your program does not meet the exemption criteria outlined in this subchapter, you must take immediate steps to follow Licensing instructions to apply for a permit.
 We will give you written instructions about submitting an application within certain time frames.

-You will be operating illegally if you continue to operate without meeting Licensing requirements.
-We may file suit in district court for both a civil penalty and injunctive relief if you knowingly engage in activities that require a license or registration.
+(b) We may file suit in district court for both a civil penalty and injunctive relief if you knowingly engage in activities that require a permit or fail to meet the criterion for an exemption.
+There are criminal penalties for operating without a permit.

 §745.141.
 In what circumstances may I apply for a permit even though my program is exempt?

 You may apply for a permit if you must have one for your program to receive public funding.
-If we issue you a permit, then you must comply with all statutes, rules, and minimum standards that apply to that permit.
+If we issue you a permit, then you must comply with all minimum standards, rules, and statutes that apply to that permit.

 §745.143.
 If my program is exempt and does not need regulation for funding purposes, can I still obtain a permit from Licensing?

-No, if your program is exempt and we do not regulate it under §745.141 of this title (relating to In what circumstances may I apply for a permit even though my program is exempt?), we will not issue you a permit.
+No, if your program is exempt and we do not regulate it under §745.141 of this division (relating to In what circumstances may I apply for a permit even though my program is exempt?), we will not issue you a permit.

 TITLE 26 HEALTH AND HUMAN SERVICES